AckerlyXu/heima/articles/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

-<properties
+---
-    pageTitle="Configuring Diagnostics for Azure Cloud Services and Virtual Machines | Azure" description="Describes how to configure diagnostics information for debugging Azure cloude services and virtual machines (VMs) in Visual Studio." services="visual-studio-online"
+title: Configuring Diagnostics for Azure Cloud Services and Virtual Machines | Azure
+description: Describes how to configure diagnostics information for debugging Azure cloude services and virtual machines (VMs) in Visual Studio.
-    documentationcenter="na"
-    author="TomArcher"
-    manager="douge"
-    editor="" />
-<tags
-    ms.assetid="e70cd7b4-6298-43aa-adea-6fd618414c26"
-    ms.service="multiple"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="multiple"
-    ms.date="11/11/2016"
-    wacn.date=""
-    ms.author="tarcher" />
+services: visual-studio-online
+documentationcenter: na
+author: TomArcher
+manager: douge
+editor: ''

+ms.assetid: e70cd7b4-6298-43aa-adea-6fd618414c26
+ms.service: multiple
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: multiple
+ms.date: 11/11/2016
+wacn.date: ''
+ms.author: tarcher
+---

 # Configuring Diagnostics for Azure Cloud Services and Virtual Machines
 When you need to troubleshoot an Azure cloud service or Azure virtual machine, you can configure Azure diagnostics more easily by using Visual Studio.
 Azure diagnostics captures system data and logging data on the virtual machines and virtual machine instances that run your cloud service and transfers that data into a storage account of your choice.
-See [Enable diagnostics logging for web apps in Azure App Service](/documentation/articles/web-sites-enable-diagnostic-log/) for more information about diagnostics logging in Azure.
+See [Enable diagnostics logging for web apps in Azure App Service](./app-service-web/web-sites-enable-diagnostic-log.md) for more information about diagnostics logging in Azure.

 This topic shows you how to enable and configure Azure diagnostics in Visual Studio, both before and after deployment, as well as in Azure virtual machines.
 It also shows you how to select the types of diagnostics information to collect and how to view the information after it's collected.